This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 #2 – Use glass insulators as candle holders.

-#3 – Use glass insulators as miniature pendant lighting shades.
+#3 – Use glass insulators as miniature pendant light shades.

-If you drill a small hole through the rounded top of your glass insulator and snake the end of an LED wire light through the hole, so the single bulb on the wire just pops through to the inside of the hollowed-out part of the insulator, you can make pendant lights.
-Glue the bulb and the wire to insulator and then hang the fixture from the ceiling of your game room, kitchen, office, or any other place that needs vintage flair.
+If you drill a small hole through the rounded top of your glass insulator and snake the end of an LED wire light through the hole (so the single bulb on the wire just pops through to the inside of the hollowed-out part of the insulator), you can make pendant lights.
+Glue the bulb and the wire to the insulator and then hang the fixture from the ceiling of your game room, kitchen, office — or any other place that needs vintage flair.

 #4 – Use glass insulators as metal stake covers.

-One thing is for certain, recycling old glass insulators can be a lot of fun and is a perfect for anybody who loves getting crafty with vintage items.
+One thing is for certain… recycling old glass insulators can be a lot of fun and is perfect for anybody who loves getting crafty with vintage items.